Homemade Sunscreen: Is It Actually Safe to Use?

 What Changes Did We Make?

 In 2022 we were the most burnt we’d ever been!
 This is no joke and please don’t take this lightly.
-Even though our sunscreen was meant to be waterproof, it ended up not being.
+Even though our sun cream was meant to be waterproof, it ended up not being.
 We applied it every couple of hours whilst we were at the beach, even stayed in the shade most of the time and still managed to burn our skin like no other year in the sun.
 It was the last straw and I feel that it’s really important to share this so that you don’t risk your health for zero waste reasons.

 Moving Forward

 From now on, we will be supporting companies that make them for a living and know what they’re doing to make sure that we are protected.
-Since our sunscreen journey began it seems that there are now more options in Cyprus that are vegan, reef safe and zero waste.
+Since our sun journey began it seems that there are now more options in Cyprus that are vegan, reef safe and zero waste.
 I’m sharing what I have personally found below in the hope that you will also consider one of these options.
 This is not an ad for any of these, they are just the results from my own research.

-Vegan, Reef Safe Sunscreen Options Available in Europe
+Vegan, Reef Safe Sunscreen Options

-• Sol De Ibiza
+• Sol De Ibiza - Europe

 This is the best option I found and it covers all bases.
 It is vegan, natural and uses non-nano zinc oxide to make sure it is reef safe.
 It is water resistant and comes in a reusable tin which I love or cardboard packaging making it zero waste too.
-The company is based in Ibiza of course but if you’re in Cyprus, these are available from Green Monday.

 Save for Later